༻༺❁༻༺

 ♡༻༺❁༻༺♡

-She sat alone on a bench in the dark, empty park near her home.
-She had texted her mom, saying she was with Rhea and would return home late, yet her mother had called her nine times over the past three hours, with no response from her.
+She had texted her mom, saying she was with Rhea and would return home late and make Rhea aware about it cause her mother definitely called her and asked about her daughter's whereabouts, in that case, Rhea didn't mess up the situation.
+As Rhea asked her questions, Ayesha already hung up the phone, yet her mother had called her nine times over the past three hours, with no response from her.

-After leaving the hospital, she had come straight to this park.
-It had been empty then, but not as dark as it was now.
-A cold breeze swept through the area, and the tall trees cast long shadows across the ground.
-In the center of the park, a pond reflected the faint light of the hidden moon.
+She gulped, the park had been empty then too, but not as dark as it was feeling now.
+A cold breeze swept through the area, and jolted her body from coldness, the tall trees around her cast long shadows across the ground.

-She whispered softly, "The moon is lonely tonight," allowing herself a moment to appreciate its presence before her thoughts spiraled back into the depths of her sorrow.
+She whispered in dry voice, "The moon is lonely tonight," allowing herself a moment to appreciate its presence before her thoughts spiraled back into the depths of her sorrow.

 Now, she stared at the moon, no longer admiring but lost in the weight of today’s events.
 So much had unfolded in a single day.

 1.]
-The shocking revelation that her crush had his crush to, she reciprocate the same feeling; he intended to propose to her in a few weeks.
+The shocking revelation that her crush had his crush.

 2.]
-A stranger had saved her life when she almost lost it, yet she hadn't even seen him and express her gratitude.
+A stranger had saved her life when she almost lost it, yet she hadn’t even seen him and expressed her gratitude.

 3.]
 The most devastating blow: the recent diagnosis of cancer, a truth she had only just uncovered.